sarvagitlove/wizraven/README.md

 - FastAPI (hosted on Render)
 - AG2 Agents for modular analysis
 - FAISS for vector search
-- Gemini API for LLM capabilities
+- Cerebras AI for LLM capabilities
 - Python 3.9+

 ## 🏗 Architecture